-On June 27, 2013, the City submitted to the Control Board the financial plan for the 2014 through 2017 fiscal years (the "June Financial Plan"), which is consistent with the City's capital and expense budgets as adopted for the 2014 fiscal year.
-On November 21, 2013, the City submitted to the Control Board a modification to the June Financial Plan (the "November Financial Plan").
-On February 12, 2014, the Mayor released his preliminary budget for the 2015 fiscal year and the City submitted to the Control Board a modification to the financial plan for the 2014 through 2018 fiscal years (as so modified, the "Financial Plan").
+On June 27, 2013, the City submitted to the Control Board the financial plan for the 2014 through 2017 fiscal years (the "June 2013 Financial Plan"), which was consistent with the City's capital and expense budgets as adopted for the 2014 fiscal year.
+The June 2013 Financial Plan projected revenues and expenses for the 2014 fiscal year balanced in accordance with GAAP, except for the application of GASB 49.
+Subsequently, the June Financial Plan was modified quarterly during the 2014 fiscal year.
+On June 26, 2014, the City submitted to the Control Board the financial plan for the 2015 through 2018 fiscal years, which is consistent with the City's capital and expense budgets as adopted for the 2015 fiscal year, and a modification to the June 2013 Financial Plan with respect to the 2014 fiscal year (together, the "Financial Plan").

-The Financial Plan projects revenues and expenses for the 2014 and 2015 fiscal years balanced in accordance with GAAP, except for the application of GASB 49, and projects gaps of approximately \$1.1 billion, \$530 million and \$370 million in fiscal years 2016 through 2018, respectively.
-The June Financial Plan had projected revenues and expenses for the 2014 fiscal year balanced in accordance with GAAP, except for the application of GASB 49, and had projected gaps of approximately \$1.97 billion, \$1.77 billion and \$1.38 billion in fiscal years 2015 through 2017, respectively.
+The Financial Plan projects revenues and expenses for the 2014 and 2015 fiscal years balanced in accordance with GAAP, except for the application of GASB 49.
+The June 2013 Financial Plan had projected gaps of approximately \$1.97 billion, \$1.77 billion and \$1.38 billion in fiscal years 2015 through 2017, respectively.
+The Financial Plan currently projects gaps of approximately \$2.6 billion, \$1.9 billion and \$3.1 billion in fiscal years 2016 through 2018, respectively.
+The gaps projected in the Financial Plan for each year are below the average gaps projected for the comparable years at the time of the adopted budget during the previous twelve years, both as a percent of revenues and as a stated dollar amount.